alkobtan-OR/pslp/README.md

 ```
 [4] <-- [1] <-- [6] <-- [2] <-- [3] <-- [5]
 ```
-Item 4 is the first to arrive, then item 1 until item 5 is the last to arrive.
-Each item is labelled with its retrieval order as we say item $p_i$.
-Based on that, item 6 is the third to arrive and the last one to be retrieved.
+Each item is characterised by two intergers: an arrival order $i$ and retrieval order $p_i$.
+Graphically, for ease of notatin, each item is labelled with its retrieval order.
+For instance, we say item 1 (or item [4]) is the first one to arrive.
+In the same way, the second arriving item is item 2 (or item [1]) and item 6 (or item [5]) is the last to arrive.
 A number of different solutions can be generated for stacking the mentioned items.
 For example,

-##### Storage bay (solution)
+##### Storage bays (solutions)
 ```
 T3   |   [2]   [5]                                      T3   |   [5]   [2]
 T2   |   [1]   [3]                                      T2   |   [3]   [6]